Ask Candidates the Right Questions to Inform Your Decisions

 • Our policy priorities can serve as a conversation guide for advocates when learning about candidates and how their positions on health care might impact you.

-• Use our list of questions to engage with your candidates, get to know them, and how their proposals might impact you and your family.
+• Use our list of questions to engage with your candidates, get to know them, and find out how their proposals might impact you and your family.

-The Cystic Fibrosis Foundation encourages community members to consider policies through the lens of how they would impact people with cystic fibrosis and their families.
-During an election cycle, it's important to evaluate candidates and their positions on health care issues through a similar lens.
+The Cystic Fibrosis Foundation encourages community members to evaluate policies through the lens of how they would impact people with cystic fibrosis and their families.
+During an election cycle, it's important to evaluate candidates and their positions on health care issues through that same lens.
 The CF Foundation's policy priorities can serve as a conversation guide for advocates when learning about candidates and how their positions may impact the CF community.
 Knowing where candidates stand on health care issues can result in a more informed CF community during elections.

 1. Under current law, insurers can't place lifetime and annual caps on care, charge people with pre-existing conditions more for their coverage, or deny coverage altogether.
 These protections have been critical to ensuring people with CF can purchase affordable insurance that meets their complex needs.

-1. Do you support retaining protections that prevent insurers from charging someone more for his or her insurance simply because he or she has a pre-existing condition?
+• Do you support retaining protections that prevent insurers from charging someone more for their insurance simply because they have a pre-existing condition?

-5. Medicaid provides health coverage and fills critical gaps for half of all children and one-third of adults living with CF. Cuts to Medicaid funding, including through the implementation of block grants or per capita caps, limit states' abilities to keep pace with providing access to groundbreaking, lifesaving treatments.
+3. Medicaid fills critical coverage gaps for half of all children and one-third of adults living with CF. Cuts to Medicaid funding, including through the implementation of block grants or per capita caps, limit states' abilities to keep pace with providing access to groundbreaking, lifesaving treatments.

-6. Despite the advances in CF research, there is still much more work to be done to understand the disease and discover treatments for all people with CF.
+1. Despite advances in CF research, there is still much more work to be done to understand the disease and discover treatments — and ultimately a cure — for all people with CF.

-1. What is your position on additional funding to the National Institutes of Health (NIH) for groundbreaking research?
+• What is your position on providing additional funding to the National Institutes of Health for groundbreaking research?

-2. What is your position on policies that accelerate drug review and approval while maintaining strong standards for approving potential treatments?
+• What is your position on policies that provide pathways for accelerating drug review and approval while maintaining strong standards for approving potential treatments?

-Note: It is important to remember, when identifying yourself at non-Cystic Fibrosis Foundation events, to make it clear to your audience that you are speaking in your individual capacity and not as a representative of the Cystic Fibrosis Foundation.
-For more information about our policy positions or engaging with candidates, email publicpolicy@cff.org.
+Note: When identifying yourself at non-Cystic Fibrosis Foundation events, it is important to make it clear to your audience that you are speaking in your individual capacity and not as a representative of the Cystic Fibrosis Foundation.
+For more information about our policy positions, email publicpolicy@cff.org.

 Share this article